supervisely/docs/enterprise/installation/README.md

 ![](screenshot-dev-supervise-ly-login-1658511306465.jpg)

 Enter the default credentials: login and password `admin`.
-Now your are in.
+Now you are in.
 Welcome!

 {% hint style="info" %}
-We strongly advice you to complete [post-installation steps](../post-installation) after the initial setup.
+We strongly advice you to complete [the post-installation steps](../post-installation) after the initial setup.
 {% endhint %}

 ## Troubleshooting